 Gray’s Lake Park is across the road from Water Works Park on the east side of Fleur Drive.
-A trail underpass connects the two parks at Fleur Dr. Gray’s Lake has a beach, trails, fishing, a playground, and boat rental.
+The Ruan Connector links the two parks at Fleur Drive.
+Gray’s Lake has a beach, trails, fishing, a playground, and boat rentals.
 Visitors can rent canoes, kayaks, paddleboards, and pedal boats.

 North of Des Moines Water Works Park is Greenwood Ashworth Park.
 The parks are only 3 miles by car.
 Or reach Greenwood Park by foot or bike via the Bill Riley Trail.
 The parks feature a Lagoon, public pool, Rose Garden, and kids love the splash grounds!